 Finally, there must be a tightly controlled manufacturing process and environment.
 If you don’t use the right ingredients, add them in the right order, and combine them in the right way, you’ll ruin the entire dish.
 Highly automated processes and 100 percent traceability are crucial in the manufacturing plant.
 Every step of the manufacturing process must be precise, consistent, and quality-checked to ensure the safety of each solar battery.

 As families prioritize climate-friendly energy consumption and increasingly turn to solar battery storage as a source of backup power, concerns about fire safety are likely to grow.
-Both installers and homeowners should research their battery options and understand what factors contributes to fire risk.
+Both installers and homeowners should research their battery options and understand what factors contribute to fire risk.
 At the same time, the industry can take steps to design and manufacture battery units that build confidence in solar energy storage.

 For more information on Fortress Power products, please visit www.fortresspower.com